AdobeDocs/commerce-admin.en/help/content-design/aem-assets-setup-synchronization.md

 1. Identify the Experience Manager Assets project to connect to by entering the **[!UICONTROL Program ID]** and **[!UICONTROL Environment ID]**.

-1. Add the OAUTH credentials to authenticate API requests between Adobe Commerce and the ARES service by selecting the **[[!UICONTROL Commerce integration]](aem-assets-configure-commerce.md#add-the-integration-to-the-commerce-environment)** you created for AEM Assets Integration for Commerce extension, for example `Assets integration`.
+1. Add the OAUTH credentials to authenticate API requests between Adobe Commerce and the ARES service by selecting the **[[!UICONTROL Commerce integration]](aem-assets-configure-commerce.md#add-the-integration-to-the-commerce-environment)**, for example `Assets integration`.

-1. Allow Commerce to accept incoming updates from AEM Assets by selecting **[!UICONTROL Enable integration]**.
+1. Allow Commerce to accept incoming updates from AEM Assets by setting **[!UICONTROL Enable integration]** to `Yes`.

    After enabling the integration, you can configure the asset matching rule.